 The Company pays quarterly dividends on its Common and Preferred Shares in February, May, August and November of each year.
-The quarterly dividend is \$0.20 per Common Share and \$0.375 per Preferred Share.
+The guarterly dividend is \$0.20 per Common Share and \$0.375 per Preferred Share.

 The payment of the Company's quarterly dividends is funded by net investment income.
-For the year ended March 31, 2013, net investment income was \$1.43 (fiscal 2012 - \$1.43) per Common Share as compared to total quarterly dividend payments of \$0.80 per Common Share.
+For the year ended March 31, 2014, net investment income was \$1.53 (fiscal 2013 - \$1.43) per Common Share as compared to total quarterly dividend payments of \$0.80 per Common Share.

-In fiscal 2013, the Company paid an additional cash dividend of \$0.63 per Common Share.
-This dividend represented a distribution of the balance of net investment income (after payment of Preferred Share dividends) for the fiscal year ended March 31, 2012.

-On May 7, 2013, the Board of Directors declared a cash dividend of \$0.63 per Common Share, payable June 28, 2013 to shareholders of record on June 14, 2013.
-This dividend represents a distribution of the balance of net investment income (after payment of Preferred Share dividends) for the fiscal year ended March 31, 2013.
+During the fiscal year, the Board of Directors paid an additional cash dividend of \$0.63 (2013 - \$0.63) per Common Share.
+Each additional dividend represented a distribution of the balance of net investment income for the prior fiscal year.
+On May 6, 2014, the Board of Directors declared a cash dividend of \$0.73 per Common Share payable June 30, 2014, representing the balance of net investment income for March 31, 2014 fiscal year.

 The Company's dividend policy is to distribute annual net investment income, after payment of Preferred Share dividends, in the form of Common Share dividends.
 The distributions are composed of \$0.20 quarterly dividends together with an additional dividend representing the balance of net investment income for the previous fiscal year.
-This additional dividend is paid in the first quarter following the fiscal year end.
 The Company's dividend policy is established by the Board of Directors at its discretion and is subject to change.